Top 8 Most Useful Day Trading Tips

 While we’re not advocating using cheap services, just be sure to not spend more than you need in order to function reliably and successfully.

-Keep the fees and costs low so you’ll have more money to inject into the market.
+An important tip, not just for day trading, is to keep the fees and costs low so you’ll have more money to inject into the market.

 4. Accept that Risk Management is the Most Important thing to Keep your Eye On